DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 # Diskless netboot server

 The DBC-CloudCyberCafe project uses iPXE to boot, uses iSCSI for diskless services, uses lvm2 for storage management, uses thrift for API interfaces, and uses plotly to provide console interfaces.
-Together they provide customers with diskless network boot services, so deploy the diskless server is to deploy these modules separately.
+Together they provide customers with diskless network boot services, so deploy the diskless netboot server is to deploy these modules separately.
 The server system uses ubuntu 20.04.

 ## iPXE